-Writing: Students write frequent essays and there is some weekly writing.
+Writing: Students write frequent essays.
 Essays may be critiqued by one’s peers and then rewritten to be evaluated again.
-Student have in-class writing assignments and may have outside journals in which they write weekly.
-Journal entries consist of assigned and unassigned topics.
+Student have in-class and outside writing assignments.

 Listening and Speaking: Students are required to listen carefully to one another’s writing and commentary.
 Their observations must be accurately presented.
 Students depend on one another as editors to aid in the revision of their work

 Other: Vocabulary and grammar reviews and tests may be given.